-Eucommia bark is one of, if not, the most essential vegan Yang tonic herb.
+Eucommia bark is one of, if not the most essential vegan Yang tonic herb.
 In fact, it’s second as a Yang tonic herb to Deer Antler.
-It’s associated with the kidneys and liver and is considered the primary herb used to improve yang functions in the body.
+It’s associated with the kidneys and liver and is considered the primary herb used to improve the body’s yang functions.
 High-quality Eucommia bark offers abundant Jing.
 Also, it enhances the strength of the human skeleton and vital connective tissues.
 Eucommia bark has long been the go-to herb used by popular martial artists for strengthening their sinews and bones.
 It’s a strong immune tonic.

 It’s worth noting that Eucommia bark strongly supports your heart.
 Here’s a small yet important recommendation: If you’re physically active, consume Eucommia bark on a regular or daily basis.
 The bark is significantly stronger than the leaves.
-A great amount of Eucommia products sold in American regions are made from its leaves because it’s cheaper.
-Eucommia bark, on the other hand, is expensive due to its numerous health benefits and the fact that it can be difficult to find in a more sustainable manner.
+Many Eucommia products sold in American regions are made from its leaves because it’s cheaper.
+Eucommia bark, on the other hand, is expensive due to its numerous health benefits and the fact that it can be difficult to find more sustainably.

 Continue reading to learn all about Eucommia bark and its health-promoting content and properties, as well as side-effects (if there are any).